 which on one level of interest can be regarded as a single action, on closer inspection turns out to be a sequential process taking place as a time-succession of seven more primitive sub-actions ("program steps").
-It also shows that at any moment of time only a tiny portion of the algorithm is in active control of what actually happens+ while the first or the second addition are performed, the fact that the two sums will have to be multiplied is still "dormant".
-(If the total action would have been the only modification necessary would have been the replacement of the sixth instruction by the first five instructions would have been insensitive to this change.
-That is what I menat by "dormant".)
+It also shows that at any moment in time only a tiny portion of the algorithm is in active control of what actually happens: while the first or the second addition is performed, the fact that the two sums will have to be multiplied is still "dormant".
+(If the total action had been the only modification necessary would have been the replacement of the sixth instruction by R := t / R ;

-"x:=

-$$(a + b)/(c + d)$$
+$$x := (a + b)/(c + d)$$

-"